What are the 5 practices?

 The five practices make up a framework that’s meant to help teachers orchestrate engaging and productive math discussions.
 By incorporating the practices during planning and discussion time, teachers can help their students grow their mathematical understanding during each class.

-The first of the five practices is anticipating.
+One of the five practices is anticipating.
 This is when a teacher actively envisions what students will do when they’re faced with a challenging task.
 How will they interpret the task?
 What strategies are they likely to use—correct or incorrect?
 Anticipating is an act of imagination, an act of prediction on the part of the teacher.

-Why is the first practice important?
+Why is anticipating important?

 When teachers effectively anticipate student responses, they give themselves a chance to plan.
-Instead of getting caught off guard, they see the responses as formative assessment opportunities; chances to connect the students’ approaches to the lesson’s learning target.
+Instead of getting caught off guard, they see the responses as formative assessment opportunities; responses become chances to connect the students’ approaches to the lesson’s learning target.

 “By first anticipating the wide range of things that a student might do (and identifying which of those might be mathematically useful in achieving the lesson’s goals), a teacher is in a better position to recognize and understand what students actually do.”
 (Smith & Stein, 2011, 42)

-How is the first practice supported in curricula?
+How is anticipation supported in curricula?

 The LearnZillion Illustrative Mathematics 6-8 Math curriculum was designed with the five practices in mind.
 Each lesson includes key visuals alongside teaching notes, and the teaching notes provide teachers with anticipated student responses.
 They list potential student answers and even help teachers anticipate common misconceptions.